pietern/databricks-environments/README.md

 ### Omitted Packages

-Some environments may have a few packages omitted from constraints due to version conflicts with the local environment.
+Some older DBR environments (primarily versions 12.2.x through 16.4.x) have a few packages omitted from constraints due to version conflicts with databricks-connect or local build dependencies.
 These packages are pre-installed in Databricks and work correctly there.
 See the README in each environment directory for specifics.

 ### PyTorch Packages